ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## Publishing Locally (to test against other projects)

 * Firstly bump the version of this project in `build.gradle.kts` e.g. increase the minor version by 1 and add `-beta` to the version number.
-* Then publish the plugin to local maven
+* Then publish the plugin to local maven:

 ```
 ./gradlew publishToMavenLocal -x :hmpps-sqs-spring-boot-autoconfigure:signAutoconfigurePublication -x :hmpps-sqs-spring-boot-starter:signStarterPublication